 6.5.6 Policy: Cancellation Risk Reduction

-Meetings may be cancelled due to problems related to Covid-19 and travel restrictions.
+Meetings may be cancelled due to problems related to COVID-19 and travel restrictions.
 Meeting cancellation will be primarily decided based on what is in the best interests of 3GPP’s work and the health of delegates rather than on the financial consequences of cancellation.

 If a meeting is cancelled, individual companies are responsible cancellation fees for travel and accommodation costs for their delegates.
 However, meeting hosts are encouraged (but not required) to provide accommodation options that do not charge cancellation fees.